heroku/heroku.rb/README.md

-    heroku.delete_app('app')  # delete an app named 'app' heroku.get_app('app')     # get info about an app named 'app' heroku.get_apps           # get a list of your apps heroku.post_apps          # create an app with a generated name and the default stack
+    heroku.delete_app('app')  # delete an app named 'app' heroku.get_app('app')     # get info about an app named 'app' heroku.get_apps           # get a list of your apps heroku.post_app           # create an app with a generated name and the default stack

-    heroku.post_apps('name' => 'app') # create an app with a specified name
+    heroku.post_app('name' => 'app') # create an app with a specified name

 ### Collaborators